1. Key messages

 Source: Own calculation based on death certificates, Statbel

-COVID-19 is the main cause of death, leading to regional differences
+COVID-19 among the main contributors to regional differences in premature mortality

 As shown on the page ‘Premature mortality’, there are major regional disparities in the age-adjusted premature mortality rate.
 Here we analyze which causes of death contribute most to the regional difference in age-adjusted mortality rates, by subtracting the cause-specific mortality rates of the Flemish Region from those of the other regions and ranking the differences.

-Among women, the causes of death contributing most to the excess premature mortality in the Walloon Region compared to the Flemish Region are COVID-19 (+15 per 100,000), COPD (+7.9), ischemic heart disease (+5), lung cancer (+4.7) and infectious and parasitic diseases (+4.5).
+Among women, the causes of death contributing most to the excess premature mortality in the Walloon Region compared to the Flemish Region are COVID-19 (+11 per 100,000), COPD (+8.8), ischaemic heart disease (+4.7), lung cancer (+4.6) and cerebrovascular disease (+3.8).
 As rates are lower for women than for men, regional differences by cause among women are smaller.

 - Men